 The 'Lines in the Sand' 3 day course is intensive and fully-structured; expect to spend all day drawing.
 The atmosphere of the desert is tremendously relaxing, however and we take plenty of breaks.
 Working hours will be approximately 10am to 5pm.

 On the Sketchbook Journeys we cover quite a bit of ground, both literally and in terms of things to see and draw, so we try not to waste a single moment!
 That does not mean, however, that sketching every day is compulsory.
-Those wishing to simply relax and soak up the atmosphere, or do a little walking, are always welcome to do so.
+Those wishing to simply relax and soak up the atmosphere, or do a little wandering around with a camera, are always welcome to do so.

 On days when we are not changing location, you will also have the opportunity to stay around the hotel, sketching or otherwise, perhaps working up earlier sketches into more finished pieces, if you wish.
-On days when we are moving from one place to another, we aim to arrive at our new destination by lunchtime, leaving the afternoon free for sketching and exploring.
-The holidays are structured to give at least one full day’s painting in every main location, although on busier itineraries this sometimes has to be sacrificed in order to get a good overview of different subjects and areas.
+On days when we are moving from one place to another, we arrive at our new destination by mid afternoon, leaving time free for sketching and exploring.
+The holidays are structured to give at least two fantastic views each day, with the first and last day involving more driving.,

-Most days, everyone will be given a special “task“ to experiment with, which is designed to stimulate and challenge you as an artist.
-It might be trying a new medium for you, or looking at the landscape in a new way.
-You may spend as much or as little time on this as you like, but it may give you inspiration if you are a little overwhelmed by a truly different type of subject, and it can be your starting point for the day
+Most days, everyone will be given a special 'task' to experiment with, which is designed to stimulate and challenge you as an artist.
+It might be trying a new technique, or looking at the landscape in a new way.
+You may spend as much or as little time on this as you like, but it may give you inspiration if you are a little overwhelmed by a truly different type of subject, and it can be your starting point for the day.

 On travelling days the schedule will vary but with your sketchbook always close to hand and your eyes filled with amazing sights you will never feel deprived.
 For those who just can't put down their pencil, there will often be opportunities to sketch the beautiful objects and textiles found in and around the hotels.